HumanCompatibleAI/ranking-challenge/docs/api_reference.md

 ### Content items

 - `id`: A unique ID describing a specific piece of content.
 We will do our best to make an ID for a given item persist between requests, but that property is not guaranteed.
+- `parent_id`: For threaded comments, this identifies the comment to which this one is a reply.
+Blank for top-level comments.
+- `post_id`: The ID of the post to which this comment belongs.
+Useful for linking comments to their post when comments are shown in a feed.
+Currently this only happens on Facebook.
 - `text`: The text of the content item.
 Assume UTF-8, and that leading and trailing whitespace have been trimmed.
 - `author_name_hash`: A hash of the author's name (salted).
 Use this to determine which posts are by the same author.
 When the post is by the current user, this should match `user_name_hash`.
 - `type`: Whether the content item is a `post` or `comment`